Cominform: Establishment and purpose

-Cominform was officially established on 5 October 1947 with the intended purpose of coordinating actions between European communist parties under the direction of the Soviet Union.
-Cominform was not intended to be a replacement or successor to the Comintern, the international organization that advocated world communism and dissolved in 1943, but was considered a type of successor.
-However starting in 1950, Stalin started to push for the Cominform's functions to be expanded greatly, almost to the scale of the Comintern.
+The Cominform was officially established on 5 October 1947 to coordinate actions among European communist parties under the direction of the Soviet Union.
+Cominform was not intended to be a replacement or successor to the Communist International (Comintern), the international organization that advocated world communism and dissolved in 1943, but was considered a type of successor.
+However, starting in 1950, Stalin began pushing for the Cominform's functions to be greatly expanded, almost to the scale of the Comintern.
 This push ceased after his death.
-Cominform was not a world communist party and did not have subordinates or power, limiting itself to its newspaper, For a Lasting Peace, for People's Democracy! published in several languages, and to one goal: "to organize an exchange of experience, and where necessary to coordinate the activity of the Communist parties, on the basis of mutual agreement."
+Cominform was not a world communist party and did not have subordinates or power, limiting itself to its newspaper, For a Lasting Peace, for a People's Democracy!, published in several languages, and to one goal: "to organize an exchange of experience, and where necessary to coordinate the activity of the Communist parties, on the basis of mutual agreement."
 A vast array of articles was published, including some not published by members such as the Canadian Communist Party.
 Cominform was to organize the propagation of communist interests and repel the expansion of anti-communism in the aftermath of World War II and the subsequent Cold War, dividing the world (per the Zhdanov Doctrine) into imperialist and anti-imperialist factions.
-The French and Italian communist parties were specifically tasked by Cominform with the obstruction of the implementation of the Marshall Plan and the Truman Doctrine in Western Europe.
+Cominform specifically tasked the French and Italian communist parties with the obstruction of the implementation of the Marshall Plan and the Truman Doctrine in Western Europe.
 From a global standpoint the Cominform strived/ventured to unite the Communist parties against the copious policies which threatened to empower Western Europe to oppose communism, mainly through pinpointing/underlining the importance of national independence and peace.
-More important though was that the Cominform had to remain small in size (Eurocentric Organization), in order to preserve its maneuverability and efficient centralisation, mainly because it operated as a propaganda tool controlled by the International Communist movement to instruct and inform the leading members of the different national parties.
-Its members were communist parties and as such, would guarantee the safeguard the monolith of the communist movement.
-The primary reason for the Communist Party of Greece not being a member was fears of western powers using this to paint the KKE as foreign insurgents, although they did contribute to Cominform publications.
+More importantly, though, was that the Cominform had to remain small in size (Eurocentric Organization), in order to preserve its maneuverability and efficient centralisation, mainly because it operated as a propaganda tool controlled by the International Communist movement to instruct and inform the leading members of the different national parties.
+Its members were communist parties and, as such, would guarantee the safeguarding of the monolith of the communist movement.
+The primary reason for the Communist Party of Greece not being a member was fears of Western powers using this to paint the KKE as foreign insurgents.
+However, they did contribute to Cominform publications.
 Because of the Chinese Civil War, the Chinese Communist Party (CCP) was also not invited for a similar reason as Greece.
 The CCP nonetheless adhered to Cominform policy.
-In a conversation with Liu Shaoqi, Stalin indicated that he was not opposed to the CCP joining the Cominform, only that it was unnecessary at the present time.
-There were plans for the CCP to lead an Asian Cominform of some sort, but this idea was seemingly forgotten with the death of Stalin and weakening of the Cominform.
+In a conversation with Liu Shaoqi, Stalin indicated that he was not opposed to the CCP joining the Cominform, only that it was unnecessary at the time.
+There were plans for the CCP to lead an Asian Cominform of some sort, but this idea was seemingly forgotten with death of Joseph Stalin and weakening of the Cominform.